sergiokas/restreamer/README.md

 ## Formats
 Input and output formats availability are limited exclusively by your ffmpeg installation.
 Run ''ffmpeg -formats'' to know which ones are available in your system.

+If you're unsure if a live media stream can be re-encoded, run this in the console:

+	ffmpeg -i [your media url] -f ogg ./output.ogg

+If the ogg file is playable, everything should work just fine.
+Otherwise, you can check what's wrong in the ffmpeg output.

 ## Questions
 Github issues, or dev at sergiokas dot com